AndroidHell/androidhell.github.io/source/_posts/2016-07-13-starting-with-the-tooth-picks.markdown

 I definitely can't defend anything they discuss yet.
 I don't know where I land on the atheism spectrum but I know I ahve shifted in teh past decade.
 Is social athesim a thing?
 And if so, can it be coupled with exestential nihilism?

-I like overwhelming my brain as of late but I need to tread lighltly as nto to seem <p>#verysmart</p>
+<p>I like overwhelming my brain as of late but I need to tread lighltly as nto to seem #verysmart</p>

 BRB, have to Google how to show a hash sign in markdown without turning it int oa header...